MicrosoftDocs/win32/desktop-src/DirectShow/cimagepalette.md

 ---
-Description: The CImagePalette class manages palettes for video renderers.
+description: The CImagePalette class manages palettes for video renderers.
 It can be used to create a logical palette from a video format.
 This class is intended to be used with the CBaseWindow and CDrawImage classes, so it is somewhat specialized. ms.assetid: dcbe5049-0e8c-4221-825a-0fd8e6efd2a5
 title: CImagePalette class
 ms.topic: reference